0xnirmal/SIS-Bot/README.md

 # SIS Bot #

-This selenium bot allows you to register for classes on JHU SIS right at 7:00 AM, to virtually guarantee a spot in all of your classes.
+This selenium bot allows you to register for classes on Johns Hopkins SIS portal right at 7:00 AM, to virtually guarantee a spot in all of your classes.

 ### WARNING: This has only been tested on Mac OS (and will probably only work on it). ###